matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 indicated that they accept the terms given.
 Integration Managers already identify users in this way by authenticating them using the OpenID endpoint on the Homeserver.
-This proposal introduces the same mechanism to Identity Servers and adds authentication to accross the Identity Service API.
+This proposal introduces the same mechanism to Identity Servers and adds authentication across the Identity Service API.

 ### IS API Authentication